syncfusion-content/flutter-docs/Flutter/radial-gauge/getting-started.md

 ---
 layout: post
-title: Getting started with Flutter Radial Gauge widget | Syncfusion
+title: Getting Started with Flutter Radial Gauge Widget | Syncfusion
 description: Learn here about getting started with Syncfusion Flutter Radial Gauge (SfRadialGauge) control, its elements, and more.
 platform: Flutter
 control: SfRadialGauge
 documentation: ug
 ---

-# Getting started with Flutter Radial Gauge (SfRadialGauge)
+# Getting Started with Flutter Radial Gauge (SfRadialGauge)

 This section explains the steps required to add the Flutter [Radial Gauge](https://www.syncfusion.com/flutter-widgets/flutter-radial-gauge) and its elements such as title, axis, range, pointer and annotation.
 This section covers only basic features needed to know to get started with Syncfusion radial gauge.